evert/evert.github.com/resume.md

 geographic redundancy), Memcached, Amazon S3 and EC2 and I was responsible for developing a multi-core, multi-machine transcoding engine as well as leading the development team.
-Starting august 2009 I resigned as lead architect to continue my work as independent consultant, but I’m still involved as in an advisory role and owner.
+Starting August 2009 I resigned as lead architect to continue my work as independent consultant, after that I was still involved as in an advisory role and owner.

-In late 2015 the company was sold to NewZulu, an australian-based media company.
+In late 2015 the company was sold to NewZulu, an Australian-based media company.

 ### Senior Web developer/partner, Collab, Utrecht, the Netherlands — 2004-2006